 Thorolf is a master carpenter and a down-to-earth character.
 Securing his resource income comes first for him.

 His favorite saying: “The best diplomats are a sharp axe and a keen sword” testifies to his rather harsh tone.
 However, this should not belie the fact that his heart is in the right place.

 Vincent is a born merchant.
 Therefore, he loves the Longest Road, while knights seem kind of suspicious to him.
-He is game for all kinds of trades.
+He is game for all sorts of trades.
 He is said to have sold his grandmother for a sheep, but that’s sheer rumor.
 His greatest dream is to become a trade master one day.
-His greatest nightmare are monopolists, which he refers to with the phrase “Monopolists are worse than robbers, which at least don’t take away more than they can carry at one go.”
+His greatest nightmare are monopolists, which he refers to with the phrase, “Monopolists are worse than robbers, which at least don’t take away more than they can carry at one go.”